mwveliz/backdarksky/README.md

 > POC: Nodejs - Express REST API with redis

-This POC has two endpoints that are called from the frontend react project located at https://github.com/mwveliz/frontdarksky
+This POC has one endpoint that is called from the frontend react project located at https://github.com/mwveliz/frontdarksky

 ## Usage